 Global Configuration

 Java and JVM library consumption in a large organization is typically managed by a repository manager.
-Commonly used repository manager applications are Cloudsmith, JFrog Artifactory, and Sonatype Nexus Repository.
+Commonly used repository manager applications are Cloudsmith, Google Artifact Registry, JFrog Artifactory, and Sonatype Nexus Repository.
 The repository manager acts as a single point of access for developers and development tools to retrieve the required libraries.

 - Add Chainguard Libraries as a remote repository for library retrieval.